Saturday, June 5, 2010

 Former Cornell hockey goalie Dave McKee '07 will, in fact, have to stand trial for rape.
 Although the case against him was dismissed earlier this year, the charges against McKee have been resurrected.

-Judge Richard J. Beacom sided with the prosecutor, and said the evidence "strongly suggested" that Jane Doe was asleep when McKee entered her bed.
+Judge Richard J. Beacom sided with the prosecutor, and said the evidence "strongly suggested" that Jane Doe was asleep when McKee entered her bed."I don't see consent here in any way, shape or form,'' the judge said.

 Meanwhile, McKee's season just ended as his Allen Americans were eliminated from the CHL playoffs.
 McKee was the backup goalie.